 To breathe underwater for hours, scuba divers need to take a lot of air with them in the tank.
 As tanks need to be small to carry around with ease, the air is compressed together, allowing you to fit a lot of air into a very small space.
 In general, tanks are filled to a pressure of 3,000 pounds per square inch (psi).

 The first stage regulator directly attaches to the tank’s valve and reduces the pressure coming from inside the tank to an intermediate pressure of about 130 – 150 psi.
 Air is released into the hose at this pressure and passes into the second stage.

 What Is a Piston Regulator?

-Both piston and diaphragm regulators make use of the first stage and second stage technologies.
-However, there are some differences in how the regulators operate to control air supply.
+Both piston and diaphragm regulators make use of the first stages and second stages technologies.
+However, there are some differences in how the regulators operate to control the air supply.

 The piston regulator’s first stage is based on a metal piston that works with a sturdy metal spring.
 The piston is made of a head that is 1 inch in diameter and a shaft that is around 1/4th of an inch in diameter.
 The tail end of the piston fits into a hard plastic seat that separates the two chambers of the first stage and the sealing tank pressure from intermediate pressure.

 When air is removed from the tank, the pressure goes down and the metal spring keeps the piston shaft separated from the plastic seat.
 As air is filled into the tank, it flows into the first chamber and then through the piston shaft into the second chamber.